zelaznik/frozen_dict/README.md

 - Uses similar hash-table lookup methodology.
 - Lookup times are on O(1).
 Using strings as keys, 1.69 micro-sec for a dict with 3 items.
 - For a dictionary with 1 million itmes, it takes on average 2.51 micro-sec to retrieve a value.

+Requirements:
+- Python 2.6 or later, any version of Python3.
+- Unit tested on 2.7 and 3.4

 Python2 vs Python3:
 - The same differences that are found in regular dictionaries.